 Where could the upcoming pandemics take place?

-However, emergence is only a matter of chance that can occur anywhere at any moment, and mapping has yet to prove to be a good prediction of nature.
+However, emergence is only a matter of chance and can occur anywhere at any moment.
+Mapping has yet to prove to be a reliable predictor of nature.

 Due to its history of influenza pandemics, southern China has received interest as a potential source for novel influenza virus strains.
 However, rather than China, the 2009 H1N1 "swine flu" pandemic is considered to have started in Mexico and/or the southern US.